openSUSE/news-o-o/_posts/2007-09-17-kiwi-ltsp-for-opensuse-103.markdown

 ---
 author: Andreas Jaeger
+comments: true
 date: 2007-09-17 08:40:19+00:00
 layout: post
 link: https://news.opensuse.org/2007/09/17/kiwi-ltsp-for-opensuse-103/
+slug: kiwi-ltsp-for-opensuse-103
-title: "KIWI-LTSP for openSUSE 10.3"
+title: KIWI-LTSP for openSUSE 10.3
+wordpress_id: 263
 categories:
 - Distribution
 ---

 KIWI-LTSP team is very happy to announce the new project on [Novell Forge](http://developer.novell.com/wiki/index.php/Developer_Home).
 The project aims toÂ  combine the Linux Terminal Server and openSUSE KIWI imaging technologies.

 [LTSP](http://www.ltsp.org) offers immense benefit of being able to use obsolete/lower configuration PCs as a diskless thin clients.
 The thin clients can be put to any use just like normal desktops without even installing any operating system on them, for example, browse the Web, send e-mail, create documents, and run other desktop applications.